-- What services do you need?
+- What services you need

-- What healthcare professionals should give these services?
+- Which healthcare professionals will provide these services

-- How often will you need the services?
+- How often you will need the services

-- What medical equipment do you need?
+- What medical equipment you need

-- What results does your doctor expect from your treatment?
+- What results your doctor expects from your treatment

 Your doctor and home health agency staff should review your plan of care often (at least once every 60 days).
 If your health condition changes, the home health staff should tell your doctor right away.
 The home health agency should only change your plan of care with your physician's approval and they should tell you about any changes in your plan of care.
 If you have questions about your care or feel that your needs aren't being met, talk to both your doctor and the home health agency.